Identity pool of Microsoft Entra joined machine identity

 and create a dynamic security group in Azure.New-AcctIdentityPool -AllowUnicode -IdentityPoolName "SecurityGroupCatalog" -NamingScheme "SG-VM-###" -NamingSchemeType "Numeric" -Scope @() -ZoneUid "81291221-d2f2-49d2-ab12-bae5bbd0df05" -WorkgroupMachine -IdentityType "AzureAD" -DeviceManagementType "None" -AzureADTenantId 620387bb-9167-4bdd-8435-e3dccc58369e -AzureADSecurityGroupName "SecurityGroupName" -AzureADAccessToken $AzureADAccessToken <!--NeedCopy-->

-Enable security group feature for an Azure AD catalog
+Enable security group feature for a Microsoft Entra catalog

-You can enable the dynamic security feature for an Azure AD catalog that was created without the dynamic security group feature enabled.
+You can enable the dynamic security feature for a Microsoft Entra catalog that was created without the dynamic security group feature enabled.
 To do this:

 - Manually create a new dynamic security group.
 You can also reuse an existing dynamic security group.